IABTechLab/uid2-self-serve-portal/README.md

 ### UID2 Support Screens/Routes

-Certain screens/routes are only able to view with the UID2 support role, such as the Manage Participants screen.
+Certain screens/routes are only viewable with the UID2 support role, such as the screen to manage participants.
 Run the following to assign yourself the UID2 support role:

 ```
 use [uid2_selfserve]

 declare @email as nvarchar(256) = 'example@example.com';
+declare @uid2SupportRoleId as int = 3;

 insert into dbo.usersToParticipantRoles (userId, participantId, userRoleId)
-select u.id, upr.participantId, 3
+select u.id, upr.participantId, @uid2SupportRoleId
 from dbo.users u
 join dbo.usersToParticipantRoles upr on u.id = upr.userId
 where u.email = @email;